esalberg/puppet-network/README.md

       sched     => 'after_hours',
     }

+Use ifscripts instead of restarting the network services (alias only):

+Alias resources can trigger using the ifdown / ifup scripts instead of doing a full network restart.
+They also can be set to ensure => 'absent' to remove the ifcfg-${interface} file (as well as 'up' and 'down').
+The ifscripts parameter is a boolean that defaults to false.

+    network::alias { 'eth0:1':
+      ensure => 'up',
+      ipaddress => '1.2.3.4',
+      netmask   => '255.255.255.0',
+      ifscripts => true,
+    }

 Defaults for restart and/or schedule:
 By default, network restarts are enabled (true) and schedules are not set (undef).
 The defaults can be overridden for all resources by passing the `restart_default` and/or `sched_default` parameters for the network class.